 Owen romantic comedy about jet-setting, globe-trotting corporate spies.

-Roberts and Owen, who previously co-starred together in Mike Nichols'
+Roberts and Owen, who previously co-starred in Mike Nichols' drama

-drama "Closer" (2004), keep turning the tables on each other.
-They love
+"Closer" (2004), keep turning the tables on each other.
+They love one

-one another so much that they don't trust each other.
-Ultimately,
+another so much that they don't trust each other.
+Ultimately, however,

-however, they have the tables turned on them.
-Mind you, this should
+they have the tables turned on them.
+Mind you, this should come as no

-come as no surprise to anybody who suffers through this predictable,
+surprise to anybody who suffers through this predictable, 125-minute,

-be too smart for its own good, and everything collapses like a soufflé
+smart for its own good, and everything collapses like a soufflé amid

-amid Gilroy's Machiavellian plotting.
-In a way, "Duplicity" imitates
+Gilroy's Machiavellian plotting.
+In a way, "Duplicity" imitates last

-last year's assassination thriller "Vantage Point," but it substitutes
+year's assassination thriller "Vantage Point," but it substitutes crisp

 industrial espionage epic occurs in splintered chronological spirals